 People approach me saying “Here’s app on iTunes.
 How much would it cost for an for an Android version?”

 The answer is “It depends”.
 For example, one thing to think about is whether you wish to retain the iOS look and feel or have an Android-esque UI.
 This matters a lot because keeping the iOS look and feel will require significant extra work and the app will feel odd to end users.

 Another factor is which devices you wish to support.
 Which versions of Android exactly?
 [Google’s Platform Versions web page shows the versions of devices that have accessed the Android Market over a 14 day period.]
 Do you want to support Android tablets as well?
 Should the tablet version’s screens differ in any way?

 This article addresses the above issues such that you can approach mobile developers with a better understanding of what’s needed.
-You need to decide on who is going to re-design the app and if this isn’t going to be the developer, ideally do this before approaching the developer.
+You need to decide on who is going to re-design the app and if this isn’t going to be the developer, ideally do this in conjunction with the developer.

 The Android Market